NavyaNelluri/Process/README.md

       - Code must pass all automated tests.
       - All review comments must be addressed.
   4. **Tools**:
-      - GitHub or Bitbucket for pull requests.
+      - GitHub for pull requests.
-      - Code review tools (e.g., Crucible).
+      - Code review tools.

 #### 2.6 Archive and Perform a Test Plan to Ensure High Code Quality